 There is a theory that explains that cats used to be omnivores prior to their domestication and that they only became obligate carnivores because their diet, after domestication, omitted green nutrition.
 This article looks to breakdown some of the reasons why cats eat wheatgrass and how it benefits them in the long run.

 What Does Wheatgrass Contain?

 Wheatgrass is the young shoot of a wheat plant that is harvested before the grain sprouts.
 This makes them rich in chlorophyll, vitamins, and minerals.
 Some of the minerals and vitamins found in wheatgrass include carotene, vitamins A, E, and C. In addition, the grass has a high level of plant protein.

-Other minerals found in wheatgrass are selenium and fiber.
-The latter can help fix the digestive system and bowel movement in particular.
+Other minerals found in wheatgrass are selenium and fiber; the latter can help fix the digestive system.

 How Much Wheatgrass Should a Cat Consume?

 Generally, cats aren’t wired to consume a lot of greens.
 Though they lack certain enzymes that allow them to digest veggies well, they can consume wheatgrass in small portions.
 Even though they tend to enjoy it, do not get the idea that it can replace their usual nutritional meals.

 Though nothing has been proven, stick to the idea that cats don’t have enzymes to break down greens; they’re predatory by nature.
 And they should only consume a few portions of the grass.
 Also, whether you choose to feed it to the cat daily or every other day, it will be okay.